Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

 Pass the `origin key` to your front end.
+You might use this origin key to be able to render Component.

-> Note: First 2 steps are optional if originKey and payment methods has been already cached by the merchant server.
+> Note: First 2 steps are optional if origin key and payment methods has been already cached by the merchant server.